Efficient Video Transformers with Spatial-Temporal Token Selection: Introduction

 \section{Introduction}

-The exponential growth of online video has stimulated the research on video recognition, which classifies video content into actions and events for applications like content-based retrieval~\cite{dong2019dual, yuan2020central} and recommendation~\cite{davidson2010youtube, mei2011contextual, huang2016real, lee2017large}.
+The exponential growth of online videos has stimulated the research on video recognition, which classifies video content into actions and events for applications like content-based retrieval~\cite{dong2019dual,yuan2020central} and recommendation~\cite{davidson2010youtube,mei2011contextual,huang2016real,lee2017large}.
 At the core of video recognition is spatial-temporal modeling, which aims to learn how humans and objects move and interact with one another over time.
-Among a plethora of studies for spatial-temporal learning in videos, vision transformers have gained an increasing attraction recently due to their strong track record for capturing long-range dependencies in natural language processing (NLP) tasks~\cite{vaswani2017attention, devlin2018bert}.
-While achieving superior performance on major benchmarks, video transformers~\cite{bertasius2021space, fan2021multiscale, liu2021video} are however computationally expensive.
-This results from the fact that the number of tokens used grows linearly with the number of frames in a clip, which further incurs a quadratic cost for computing token relationships with self-attention.
-As a result, these transformer models are oftentimes too computationally-intensive to be deployed in resource-constrained scenarios.
+Recently, vision transformers~\cite{dosovitskiy2021an,carion2020end} have attracted increasing attention due to their strong track record for capturing long-range dependencies in natural language processing (NLP) tasks~\cite{vaswani2017attention,devlin2018bert}.
+While achieving superior performance on major benchmarks, video transformers~\cite{gberta_2021_ICML,fan2021multiscale,liu2021video,wang2022bevt} are however computationally expensive.
+The problem stems from the fact that the number of input tokens grows linearly with respect to the number of frames in a clip, which further incurs a quadratic cost for computing self-attention.
+As a result, video transformers are oftentimes too compute-intensive to be deployed in resource-constrained scenarios.

-While there are extensive studies on efficient video recognition for CNNs~\cite{zolfaghari2018eco, feichtenhofer2019slowfast, feichtenhofer2020x3d, tran2018closer, wu2019adaframe, korbar2019scsampler}, limited effort has been made for transformer-based video architectures.
+While there are extensive studies on efficient video recognition for CNNs~\cite{zolfaghari2018eco,feichtenhofer2019slowfast,feichtenhofer2020x3d,tran2018closer,wu2019adaframe,korbar2019scsampler,wang2021adaptive,wang2021adafocus,li2021uav,sun2022human}, limited effort has been made for transformer-based video architectures.
 Unlike standard CNNs, transformers operate on image patches, which are then tokenized to a sequence of embeddings.
 The relationships among patches are modeled with stacked self-attention layers.
-In the image domain, a few very recent approaches reduce the computational cost of transformers by learning to drop redundant tokens~\cite{rao2021dynamicvit, pan2021ia}, as transformers are shown to be resilient to patch drop behaviors~\cite{naseer2021intriguing}.
+In the image domain, a few very recent approaches have attempted to reduce the computational cost of transformers by learning to drop redundant tokens~\cite{rao2021dynamicvit,pan2021iared}, as transformers are shown to be resilient to patch drop behaviors~\cite{naseer2021intriguing}.